 The Framework presentation will facilitate discussion and help leaders identify areas of strength and need at their specific schools.
-Time will be allowed for structured discussion as well as informal consultation.
+Time will be allowed for structured discussion and informal consultation.
 This workshop will set the stage for leaders to focus on specific topics throughout the Summit and lay the foundational groundwork for moving their schools forward.